 Create an "Outcomes" Discipline and Support Quality Improvement

 The Academy embraces evidence-based practice to give our members the tools to best serve the public and with the awareness that expansion of nutrition care and services is dependent upon continuous attention to quality.
 To retain and advance the status of RDs, our members must collect outcomes data and rigorously analyze them to make quality improvements.
-In their role of leading practice, DPGs must lead their members to adopt this discipline.
+Evidence collected and research conducted can be used to inform policy decisions legislators and regulators make that impact you, our profession and the public.

 Appoint a Public Policy Liaison (PAL) to Executive Committee

 Appointing a DPG PAL to the executive committee provides an identifiable link to the PIA office to enhance communication on public policy issues between the Academy and your members.
 This is the best way to begin DPG public policy efforts.

 Provide Input and Expertise for Official Academy Statements

 DPG/MIG members are an excellent resource for Academy task force reports, position papers and House of Delegates policy papers, as well as for regulatory comments the Academy submits to federal agencies on a regular basis.
 PALs and DPG/MIG leaders should watch for these opportunities and offer their practice expertise and demographic and cultural knowledge so that their members’ expert input is heard.

 Deliver Media Statements

-Encourage your members to work with their state affiliate to represent the profession to the media and provide current information based on the best available scientific evidence in line with Academy stances and advocacy campaigns.
+Encourage your members to work with their state affiliate and official Academy spokespeople to represent the profession to the media and provide current information based on the best available scientific evidence in line with Academy stances and advocacy campaigns.

 Communicate with Federal or State Officials

 DPG and MIG leaders should encourage members to work with their state affiliate to represent the profession in meeting and communicating with their elected federal and state officials.
 DPG and MIG leaders should provide current information based on the best available scientific evidence in line with Academy positions, stances and advocacy campaigns.

 Advise the LPPC on the Need to Develop New Positions